Policy Number: 122

 A. Appointment

-PRFs are appointed within a department, division, school, or other administrative unit (administrative unit).
+PRFs are appointed within a department, division, school, or other administrative unit.
+PRF appointments must be processed through OPA.
+OPA must also be notified of PRF terminations.
 PRF positions are temporary, with a duration of not more than six years.
-In rare circumstances, an exception may be granted by the university through the Office of Postdoctoral Affairs (OPA) to allow a PRF to extend his or her training beyond six years.
-The appointment of a PRF must be processed through OPA.
+In rare circumstances, an exception may be granted by the University through OPA to allow a PRF to extend his or her training beyond six years.

 B. Responsibilities of the Faculty Mentor